simonqueric/IPPMed/README.md

 # Code for IPPMed kaggle competition

-IPPMed is a medical data challenge organized by the Institut Polytehchnique de Paris and Télécom alumni.
+IPPMed is a medical data challenge organized by the Institut Polytechnique de Paris and Télécom alumni.
 The topic is finding the best model for the segmentation of lung tumours on CT scans.

 ## 1. Preprocessing